rudderlabs/rudder-plugins-manager/README.md

 ---

 ## Rudder Plugins Manager
 We process different customer events and then send them to 200+ destinations.
 We need to write custom code specific to the customer events.
 This library helps to implement such requirements as plugins or workflows.
+This is designed as per our needs but we believe this is a general tool for defining any custom data pipelines.

+### Use cases
+* Alert Management
+  * Different type of alerts may need to be enriched differently
+  * Based on context of the alert, alert may need to be routed to different destinations.
+* Customer Notifications
+  * Similar to alert management, different notifications require different processing.
+* Data pipelines
+  * If you receive from or deliver to multiple third-party services then this can be used to standardize the incoming event and then do common processing and then again customize outgoing events as per different services API contracts.
+* General automation
+  * Database cleanup workflows
+  * Report generation workflows.

 ## Features